 The White Oak, Cookham

-5 Michelin Bib Gourmand awards says it's all about foodie pub the White Oak
+With 5 Michelin Bib Gourmand awards to its name, it's safe to say you'll luuurve foodie pub the White Oak…

 Gotcha!
 Hero at Muddy Bucks/ Oxon spotted stuffing her face at at The White Oak in BERKSHIRE!
 The blinkin’ cheek of it.
 Let’s be honest, I can’t blame her, it’s hard to resist the culinary powers of this great foodie destination pub.

 Cookham is a super pretty village that I’ve oohed and ahhed over for years, with a lovely river meandering through it and a central high street that looks like the dust settled in the 19th century and hasn’t been swiped since.
 A mere four miles from Marlow over the Bucks’ border, with Maidenhead 3.5 miles on the other side, it’s the kind of place that has ‘treat your mum’ written all over it and, frankly my dear, The White Oak is just the place to take her.